lsinfo3/WueWoWAS2025/_pages/mentoring.md

 # Speedmentoring

-For the first time this year, we will organize a speedmentoring session.
-The goal is to provide a platform to get in contact with experts from industry and academia and discuss ongoing research, current developments or other professional issues.
+For the first time this year, we will have a speedmentoring session to give participants the chance to get in contact with experts from industry and academia, discuss ongoing research, current developments or other professional mattern.

 The speedmentoring session will take place on Monday, 30.09.2024 and require explicit registration.
+The registration will be handled via edas during the registration for the workshop.

+Note that available mentoring slots are limited and exclusive to participating PhD students.
+We will try our best to assign the slots equally among the registered students.

 <div class="content-container">
         <div class="content-block">